 In September 2020, we entered into a sublease agreement, or the Sublease with Five Prime Therapeutics, Inc., or the Sublessor, for approximately 115,466 square feet, in a building located in South San Francisco, California, or the Premises.
 We use the Premises as our corporate headquarters and to conduct (or expand) research and development activities.
 We commenced making monthly payments for the first 85,755 square feet of the Premises, or Initial Premises, in July 2021, with occupancy of such space commencing in August 2021.
 We were provided early access to the Initial Premises in the fourth quarter of 2020 to conduct certain planning and tenant improvement work.
 The Sublease is subordinate to the lease agreement, effective December 12, 2016, between the Sublessor and HCP Oyster Point III LLC, or the Landlord.
-We commenced using the remaining 29,711 square feet of the Premises, or December 31, 2027.
+We commenced using the remaining 29,711 square feet of the Premises, or the Expansion Premises, on July 1, 2023 under the sublease agreement.
+The Sublease for both the Initial Premises and Expansion Premises will expire on December 31, 2027.
 With a commencement date on the Initial Premises of July 1, 2021, and Expansion Premises of July 1, 2023, the aggregate estimated base rent payments due over the term of the Sublease are approximately \$39.1 million, including the approximately \$5.2 million in potential financial benefit to us of base rent abatement to be provided by the Sublessor, subject to certain terms contained in the Sublease.
 The Sublease contains customary provisions requiring us to pay our pro rata share of utilities and a portion of the operating expenses and certain taxes, assessments and fees of the Premises and provisions allowing the Sublessor to terminate the Sublease upon the termination of the lease with the Landlord or if we fail to remedy a breach of certain of its obligations within specified time periods.
 Additionally, we posted a security deposit of \$0.9 million, which is reflected as restricted cash in non-current assets on our Balance Sheets as of December 31, 2023 and 2022.